NyarchLinux/NyarchLinux/README.md

 It is strongly suggested to <b>do not use this Linux distribution as daily drive</b>, since it is not made by a team of experts and there are way better distros out there. <br />
 If you want a similar configuration to what our distro offers out of the box, you can use [Nyarcher](https://github.com/NyarchLinux/Nyarcher), a script to install Nyarch customizations on top of any other Linux distro with Gnome pre installed. <br />
-If you want to use it anyways, <b>Nyarch is not much more than a heavily bloated Arch Linux install script</b>, it relies on Arch Linux standard repositories, so for normal packages you will receive frequent updates that do not depend on us.
+If you want to use it anyways, Nyarch relies on Arch Linux standard repositories, so for normal packages you will receive frequent updates that do not depend on us.

 ## Contributing
 If you want to contribute to the development of this distribution, please take a look at [CONTRIBUTING.md](https://github.com/NyarchLinux/NyarchLinux/blob/main/CONTRIBUTING.md).